kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, the storage provider can remove the `VolumeSnapshotDelta` sidecar container from their CSI drivers in order to disable the CSI CBT feature.
+Yes, the storage provider can uninstall the `cbt-aggapi` aggregated API server and `cbt-http` sidecar container from their CSI drivers to disable CSI CBT.
 All new `VolumeSnapshotDelta` resources will be ignored.
-Subsequent CBT requests to existing callback URLs will fail with HTTP 404.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The `VolumeSnapshotDelta` controller will re-assess the status of all the existing `VolumeSnapshotDelta` resources and provision callback URLs for those that are not in the `url-ready` state.
-Users will be responsible for restarting previously incomplete CBT requests to the callback listener.
+Since the `VolumeSnapshotDelta` resources are not persisted, there will be no unintended re-evaluation and re-execution of the CSI CBT logic, when CSI CBT is re-enabled.
+Users will have to re-submit their CBT request.

 ###### Are there any tests for feature enablement/disablement?